joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 If you already have a certificate you can use, skip this step, in the case of this guide, we are going to use a self-signed certificate.

 1. Log into the WebJEA Windows server using your service account _(in my case it is: luke\\webjea_services)_.
-2. Open PowerShell ISE as Administrator
+2. Open PowerShell ISE as Administrator and after replacing the DNS name to suite your own environment run the following:

+    $todaydt = Get-Date

+    $3years = $todaydt.AddYears(3)

+    New-SelfSignedCertificate -dnsname WEBJEA-P01.luke.geek.nz, WEBJEA.luke.geek.nz -notafter $3years -CertStoreLocation cert:\LocalMachine\My

+Copy the Thumbprint, we will need that later.

 #### Setup WebJEA